atombrenner/photo-timeline/README.md

 - the index should contain the sequence number if necessary to deduplicate photos
 - basic idea: index is just an array of numbers, where the integer part is the Unix timestamp and the fraction is the sequence number
-  - it is important that the path can be derived from the number, in case we need to move existing files to a new place
+  - the pathname can be calculated solely from the number (timestamp), in case we need to move existing files to a new place
   - this implies that below the media root only one file extension is possible, for example `.jpg` or `.mp4`